ecalzavarini/ch4-project/README.rst

 ======
 This code can be cited as:

-0) *Eulerian-Lagrangian fluid dynamics platform: The ch4-project* E.Calzavarini, Software Impacts (2019).
+0) *Eulerian-Lagrangian fluid dynamics platform: The ch4-project* Enrico Calzavarini, Software Impacts **1**, 100002 (2019).
    https://doi.org/10.1016/j.simpa.2019.100002

 This code has been employed in the following published studies:

-1) *Finite volume versus streaming-based lattice Boltzmann algorithm for fluid-dynamics simulations: A one-to-one accuracy and performance study*, K.Shrestha, G.Mompean and E.Calzavarini, Phys.
+1) *Finite volume versus streaming-based lattice Boltzmann algorithm for fluid-dynamics simulations: A one-to-one accuracy and performance study*, Kalyan Shrestha, Gilmar Mompean and Enrico Calzavarini, Phys.
 Rev. E **93**, 023306 (2016). https://link.aps.org/pdf/10.1103/PhysRevE.93.023306

 2) *Micro-bubbles and micro-particles are not faithful tracers of turbulent acceleration*, Varghese Mathai, Enrico Calzavarini,  Jon Brons, Chao Sun and Detlef Lohse, Phys.
 Rev. Lett. **117**, 024501 (2016).